XRoemer/Pure-Data-Realtime-Scopes/README.md

 * Wheel: zoom x
 * LMB + RMB + drag: drag y
 * press Wheel: set marker
+* press Wheel + Control: set all markers
+* Wheel + Control + Shift: resize scope

+Buttons:
+* adjust y: set all windows to the y-range of data button
+* m: set all markers to selected button
+* tr: transfer zoom and pos x to others

+Slider:
+* left: boost color
+* middle: adjust point size
+* right: cut display of frequencies (slider goes from 0 - 100% of the highest value)

-Download the files pd_scopes.py, pd_scopes.pd and Scopes.pd and put them into the same folder.
+Download the zip file and extract.
 Copy a soundfile to that folder.
-Open pd_scopes.pd with pd and change the name of the soundfile in the messagebox for [readsf~] or use some other input for the scopes.
+Open pd_scopes_example.pd with pd and change the name of the soundfile in the messagebox or use some other input for the scopes.

-Click on [Scopes] for further options.
+Turn up volume, press start, press open and start dsp.

 Prerequisites are: